|

 For

-several years after settlement, game was abundant in Swanton Township.
+several years after settlement, game was abundant in Swanton

-bear.
-Elk horns were found in large number, showing the former presence
+and an occasional bear.
+Elk horns were found in large number,

-of that animal.
-A few moose horns were also found here and there.
+were also found here and there.

 |